cisagov/development-guide/config/label-management.md

 ## Prerequisites ##

 - User has access to the GitHub organization's repositories
-- User can generate a GitHub [Personal access token](https://github.com/settings/tokens)
+- User can generate a GitHub [personal access token](https://github.com/settings/tokens)

 ## Initial Setup ##